-Join Ray Villalobos for an in-depth discussion in this video Getting a domain name, part of Managing a Hosted Web Site.
+Join Ray Villalobos for an in-depth discussion in this video Getting a domain name, part of Learning How to Manage a Hosted Web Site.

 Your domain name has an impact on how people arrive at your website, so it's important to pick the right domain name and make it easy to remember for users.
 It's something you should think about before you set up your server.
 Domain names should be easy to remember, hard to misspell, not too long and keyword driven.
 If your domain name is confusing or hard to remember people won't be able to find you.
 Although you can have as many as 63 letters in your domain name, it's a good idea to keep it short and to avoid abbreviations.
 Be wary of names that might be typed into a browser in many ways, words like Cincinnati or Massachusetts.